LEARNAcademy/Assessments-2018/Week-2.md

 To use the <link> tag to specify an external style sheet, follow these steps:

 	1) Define the style sheet.
 	External style sheets are very similar to the ones you already know.
 Just put all the styles in a separate text document without the <style> and </style> tags.

 	2) Create a link element in the HTML page’s head area to define the link between the HTML and CSS pages.
 	Example:
 	 <link rel = "stylesheet"
 	   type = "text/css"
 	   href = "myStyle.css" />
 	3) Set the link’s relationship by setting the rel = “stylesheet” attribute.
 	Honestly, stylesheet is almost the only relationship you’ll ever use, so this should become automatic.

 	4) Specify the type of style by setting type = “text/css“.

 	5)Determine the location of the style sheet with the href attribute.

  #### 2. What is a css class?
 How do you use declare one in html?
 When should you use an id instead of a class?

  //Your Answer

+ A CSS class is a way to select multiple elements in an html file.
+Typically you would declare a css class by inserting the class name into the first tag of the element you are targeting.
+Example would be the "<p>" tag.
+You would want to insert the class name after the "p". "<p class="intro"></p>".

+An id selector is typically used on one particular or specific element.
+The id selector is used when you want to change that specific element without affecting the other matching elements.
  //Googled Answer

+ The .class selector selects elements with a specific class attribute.
+To select elements with a specific class, write a period (.) character, followed by the name of the class.
+You can also specify that only specific HTML elements should be affected by a class.

+ The #id selector styles the element with the specified id.

 #### 3. The class "heading-box" exists in our html file - write the css code that would: